 - Go to the video submission form and complete all required fields and upload your completed release form and your video.

 - Press the submit button and wait until you see a confirmation page acknowledging your submission.

 If you have any issues submitting your video using the form, please email email@example.com.

 Rights and Copyrighted Materials

-The video must not contain brand names or trademarks, or use content that someone else owns the copyright to, such as music tracks, snippets of copyrighted programs, or videos made by other users, unless you have obtained necessary authorizations.
+The video must not contain brand names or trademarks.
+It must not use content that someone else owns the copyright to (music tracks, snippets of copyrighted programs, or videos by other users) without obtaining authorization.

-The video must not contain material that violates or infringes another’s rights, including but not limited to privacy, publicity or intellectual property rights, or that constitutes copyright or license infringement.
+The video must not contain material that violates or infringes another’s rights.
+This includes but is not limited to privacy, publicity or intellectual property rights.
+It must not contain any material that constitutes copyright or license infringement.